thunderrabbit/robnugen-journal-entries/2001/03/16ihop_pool.md

 <p>Tamara is too tired to type:</p>

-<p class=message>but I am ready to KICK ASS mañana as soon as I get a little
+<p class=message>but I am ready to KICK ASS maÃ±ana as soon as I get a little
 bit of grub in my tum-tum.</p>

 <p>Andy asked, "is this a public website?"</p>